Matthew 7

 Although there are many teachers with an outward demeanour of innocence and gentleness, Jesus says that some of them are ravenous wolves inwardly, 2 Corinthians 11:13-15.

 The answer is simple, we must examine their ‘fruit’!
-That is, we must examine their actions and their teachings carefully and determine if such is in harmony with God’s Word or not.
+Matthew 7:16 / Matthew 7:20.
+We must examine their actions and their teachings carefully and determine if such is in harmony with God’s Word or not.

 We must make judgments of this sort all the time.
 Even at this very moment, you should be examining my words and judging whether or not I am writing the truth, Acts 17:11.

-It’s entirely possible to have a good tree and a bad tree that look nearly identical in trunk, limbs, and leaves, yet they differ in the quality of fruit they produce.
+It’s entirely possible to have a good tree and a bad tree that look nearly identical in trunk, limbs, and leaves, yet they differ in the quality of fruit they produce, Matthew 7:17-18.

 This is why we must be ‘fruit inspectors.’
 And, when one inspects ‘fruit,’ we must use God’s standard for determining what is good, Galatians 5:22-23.

 Eventually, the hypocrisy of all false teachers will be exposed by those who observe them carefully.
-Such must be true because, as the Lord declared, ‘a bad tree bears bad fruit’.
+Such must be true because, as the Lord declared, ‘a bad tree bears bad fruit’, Matthew 7:19 / Like 6:43-45.

 Jesus’ point should be viewed as a general truth.
 Good trees are the ones that generally produce good fruit.
 If a tree is producing a quantity of bad fruit, then that tree itself cannot be good.
 The same is true with people.